keyboard_arrow_up

 Camber

-The sheering tendency of sheet metal material that occurs via the bending of the same plane.
+The tendency of sheet metal to shear due to bending along the same plane.

 Cold Working

-The reforming of metal, usually, but not necessarily, conducted at room temperature.
-Also referred to as cold forming or cold forging.
+The process of reshaping metal, typically at room temperature (but not always), also known as cold forming or cold forging.
 Contrast with hot working.

 Concentric